-The child's response can be mainly determined by the form of what he/she refers to, and this is indicated by an "F".
-There also is a differentiation between good and poor form which, respectively, are indicated by "F+" and "F-".
+The child's response can be mainly determined by the form of what he refers to and this is indicated by an "F".
+There also is a differentiation between good and poor form that, respectively, are indicated by "F+" and "F-".
 Regarding the quality of form, attention is paid to the degree to which the appearance of the indicated object corresponds to the reality shown.
-If the orthopedagogic evaluator can not see at all what the child sees, then this must be indicated by F- and when there is doubt, this also must be designated as F-.
+If the orthopedagogic evaluator can not see at all what the child sees, then this has to be indicated by F- and when there is doubt, this also has to be designated as F-.
 Moreover, the percent of the good form responses in relation to the total number of form responses is computed.
-Thus, for example, F% for a child who has given 25F responses altogether, of which there are 20F+ is:
+Thus, for example, F% for a child who has given 25F responses altogether of which there are 20F+ is:

-$$(20/25) \times (100/1) = 80\%$$
+$(20/25) \ge (100/1) = 80\%$

-A high F+% indicates keenness of perception and as such, adequate attending, attentiveness, and perseverance.
-The F+% also must be interpreted in relation to various other components of the results.

-Bohm (25, 311) also cautions that, with young children, the form response should not be taken up too strictly.
+A high F+% indicates keenness of perception and, as such, adequate attending, attentiveness and perseverance.
+The F+% also has to be interpreted in relation to various other components of the results.
+Bohm (25, 311) also cautions that with young children the form response should not be taken up too strictly.